Vlaad-P/vlaad_p.github.io/A - Data Exploration.md

 `COUNT` function | `DISTINCT` keyword | `GROUP BY` clauses and how they work under the hood | `ORDER BY` with `GROUP BY` to selectively sort the output |  Column aliases to rename `SELECT` expressions in the final output |    Frequency/counts for a single column and multiple column combinations | Calculate the counts percentage for groups using window functions

 ## 1 - How Many Records?
+It is important to know how many records there are in a table prior to running further analytical queries on the dataset as the data size will have significant impact on performance.

 ### Column Aliases
 ## 2 - DISTINCT For Unique Values
 ### Show Unique Column Values